Automata presents

 Seating is limited.

-RSVP HERE for WEEKEND 2
+Please RSVP HERE for WEEKEND 2.

 Masks required for all audience members, regardless of vaccination status.